Staking and Un-staking Mechanisms

 Unstaking on Kintsu involves the following order of operations:

-1. Initiation: User calls Request Unlock, during which they submit their sTokens to the Vault.
+1. Initiation: User calls Request Unlock, during which they submit their sMON to the Vault.

-4. Cooldown Period: User must wait until Cooldown Period is over so that Validators are able to unbond the Gas Tokens.
+3. Cooldown Period: User must wait until Cooldown Period is over so that Validators are able to unbond the MON tokens.

-5. Tokens returned to Vault: Anyone on the network can execute the delegateWithdrawUnbonded call, which forwards all newly unbonded Gas Tokens held by the Nomination Pools back to the Vault, which can return them to users.
-This will typically happen once per Batching Period.
+4. Tokens returned to Vault: Anyone on the network can execute the delegateWithdrawUnbonded call, which forwards all newly unbonded MON held by the Validators back to the Vault, which can return them to users.

-6. Token redemption: This is where the user can redeem their Gas Tokens, including accrued yield.
-In order for this to happen, the Vault must have custody of the unbonded Gas Tokens.
+5. Token redemption: This is where the user can redeem their MON, including accrued yield.
+In order for this to happen, the Vault must have custody of the unbonded MON.
 There are two scenarios here:

-1. If the newly unbonded Gas Tokens are still held in Nomination Pools when a user tries to redeem theirs, the user must call redeemWithWithdraw.
-This first executes a delegateWithdrawUnbonded call, during which the Vault collects the unbonded Gas Tokens from each of the Nomination Pools, and then executes the redeem call, which forwards the user's entitled portion of those Gas Tokens from the Vault to the user's wallet.
+1. If the newly unbonded MON are still held by Validators when a user tries to redeem theirs, the user must call redeemWithWithdraw.
+This first executes a delegateWithdrawUnbonded call, during which the Vault collects the unbonded MON from each of the Validator, and then executes the redeem call, which forwards the user's entitled portion of those MON from the Vault to the user's wallet.

-2. If the Vault already has custody of the Gas Tokens, the user can make a redeem call to the Vault, which sends the user's newly unstaked Gas Tokens to their wallet.
-This scenario would happen when someone else has already executed the delegateWithdrawUnbonded call for the Batching Period.
+2. If the Vault already has custody of the MON, the user can make a redeem call to the Vault, which sends the user's newly unstaked MON to their wallet.
+This scenario would happen when someone else has already executed the delegateWithdrawUnbonded call for this era.

-Note: when a user uses the Kintsu GUI to redeem their claimable Gas Tokens after the Cooldown Period, the GUI will intelligently decide whether to call redeemWithWithdraw or whether to simply call redeem.
+Note: when a user uses the Kintsu GUI to redeem their claimable MON after the Cooldown Period, the GUI will intelligently decide whether to call redeemWithWithdraw or whether to simply call redeem.

 To see how this translates into a user's experience staking on Kintsu, see our docs on Unstaking with Kintsu.